synw/err/README.md

 [![pub package](https://img.shields.io/pub/v/err.svg)](https://pub.dartlang.org/packages/err) [![api doc](img/api-doc.svg)](https://pub.dartlang.org/documentation/err/latest/err/err-library.html)

-A logs router that can pop messages to the device screen.
+A logs router.
+The messages can be routed to:

+- Terminal
+- Flash messages
+- Snackbar messages
+- Notifications

 ## Configuration

-Configure the log levels routes: available routes: console, screen or black hole.
-All the logs routed to the black hole will be silently swallowed: use this to disable a route.
+Configure the log levels's routes: available routes: console, screen, notifications or black hole.
+All the logs routed to the black hole will be silently swallowed: use it this to disable a route.

 All routes default to console.

    ```dart
    import 'package:err/err.dart';